-The FFIEC highlights this fact in its Business Continuity Management (BCM) exam handbook, updated November 19, 2019.
+The FFIEC highlights this fact in its Business Continuity Management (BCM) exam handbook.
 The booklet provides a step-by-step look at the BCM lifecycle and its 10-step process.
 Two of the 10 steps directly reference employee training and practice:

 Step 7: Implement a business continuity training program for personnel and other stakeholders.